epeld/pl-chess/README.md

 Hello World!
 ============

-The idea of this project is to explore and learn how prolog can be used to process chess games.
+The idea of this project is to build a complete chess analysis suite available to all!

-The intent is not to implement a chess engine, but rather to create utilities to e.g parse FEN-strings, PGN-moves, to verify move correctness, to generate a list of legal moves etc.
+Right now there is a CLI program that allows you to play through a game of chess and it will verify all moves are legal and notify you of checks.

+I am working on extending it with the ability to browse and edit PGN files this way, and then to build a GUI on top of it.

+Later on I want to add an analysis window as an optional add-on, which talks over UCI with a chess engine.

+Later on again, I'll add a chess database search dialog and then the chess suite will be complete!

 # Requirements

 This project works well with SWI-Prolog 6.6.4.

-Note that for newer versions you might need to configure your system to interpret strings as lists of character codes.
+With later versions, you might need to tell prolog to treat strings as codes.
+But all relevant files should already have directives for that so you might be OK anyway..

 # Usage